TrishaKumarasamy/How-to-Getting-Started-Blazor-DataGrid-Samples/README.md

 # How-to-Getting-Started-Blazor-DataGrid-Samples
 Explore Syncfusion Blazor DataGrid project setup in this sample repository.
 Learn how to build client-side and server-side Blazor apps using CLI or Visual Studio, enabling efficient data display, interaction, and integration workflows.
+This repository also includes a sample demonstrating CSS Isolation for the DataGrid, showcasing how to apply component-scoped styles using `.razor.css` files.